• Skip to primary navigation

 Home » Recipes » Sauce + Seasoning

 • Vegan yogurt: Be sure to use plain and unsweetened yogurt.
-I mostly use coconut yogurt, but your favorite dairy free variety should work.
-(If you can't find this, then silken tofu, vegan mayo, or soaked cashews could also work to achieve the creamy texture.)
+Most of the time I use Forager brand organic cashew & coconut yogurt, but dairy-free Greek yogurt or your own favorite yogurt will work.
+(If you can't find this, then substitute silken tofu, dairy-free sour cream or mayonnaise for the creamy base.)
+The thickness of the sauce can slightly vary depending on the thickness of the yogurt you use.

 • Chipotle in adobo sauce: This usually comes in a small can.
-We will use one chipotle pepper for this recipe, but you can adjust as needed.
+We'll use one chipotle pepper for this recipe, but you can adjust as needed.

 • Adobo sauce: This provides a lot of flavor, but with a little less heat than the actual chipotle peppers.

-• Ground cumin: In addition, you could also add a half teaspoon of smoked paprika for another layer of smokiness.
+• Ground cumin: In addition, you could also add a quarter to a half teaspoon of smoked paprika for another layer of smokiness.

 Tips

 Starting small: A little chipotle goes a long way.
-So add the chipotles according to your palette and taste.
-If you're unsure, may want to start with a half chipotle pepper (or even less), and adjust from there.
+So add the chipotles according to your taste.
+If you're unsure, you may want to start with a half chipotle pepper (or even less), and adjust from there.

 Serving

-• Tacos + fajitas: It's an excellent topping for a variety of tacos, fajitas, and wraps.
-Or you could even use it like a chipotle aioli on sandwiches and burgers.
+• Tacos, fajitas, and more: It's an excellent condiment for tacos, fajitas, burritos, nachos, and quesadillas.
+Or you could even use it like a chipotle aioli on sandwiches, wraps, and burgers.

-• Burrito bowls: Drizzle it on top of burrito bowls, taco salads, or even stuffed peppers.
+• Burrito bowls: Drizzle it on top of Vegan Burrito Bowls, taco salads, rice bowls, or even stuffed peppers.
 (Like these Mexican Quinoa Stuffed Peppers.)

-• Baked potatoes: Try it spooned over this Mexican-Style Baked Potato.
+• Baked potatoes: Try it spooned over this Mexican Fiesta Baked Potato.

 • Dip: Enjoy it as a dipping sauce for oven fries, sweet potato fries, or roasted veggies.